samscupoftea/FAC-Game-Application/README.md

 15. Add setInterval and setTimeout to make start the loop.
 TO DO: When eggs touch the basket they dissapear and it adds 1 point.
 If 5 or more eggs touch the water, the game is over.
 Display score?
+16. I need to create a score for each egg that the player and thus the basket catches.
+Make let variable and call it playerScore = 0.
+17. Create a HTML element using document.getElementById('scores');.
+I knew I needed to display a score so I got this from searching via you.com.
+It explained the simplest way of displaying a score within JS and HTML.
+18.